 Presidio (TX): A semidwarf, long-grain variety that has good yield potential.
 It has displayed excellent milling and grain quality.
 It has good resistance to lodging and has excellent ratoon potential.

-PVL02 (LA): A long-grain variety that has very good grain appearance and excellent milling.
-The variety has demonstrated significant yield advantages and improved milling over PVL01.
+PVL02 (LA): A long-grain Provisia variety that has low chalk and very good milling.
+The variety has demonstrated a significant yield advantage and improved milling over PVL01.
 It is about 10 days earlier to 50% heading and is 3 to 4 inches taller than PVL01.
 It has shown moderate susceptibility to sheath blight, Cercospora, blast, bacterial panicle blight and the physiological disorder straighthead.
-The grain length of PVL02 is shorter than PVL01, with a grain length similar to CL151.
+The grain length of PVL02 is 6.5 mm, similar to CL151, and considerably shorter than PVL01.

 Thad (MS): A midmaturity, long-grain variety with good yield potential.
 It contains extra high amylose that is favored by some processors.
 Thad has shown good milling potential and has been observed to be susceptible to blast.